AyeChanAungThwin/1HibernateIntroWithoutRs/README-English.md

 ```
 in hibernate.cfg.xml, Hibernate won't generate the table in your relational database server.
 But you can write SQL query and create it yourself.
 - If you change its value to "create", Hibernate will drop the table and create a new table whenever you run the program.
-- HibernateUtils starts the connection to your database server.
+- With HibernateUtils, get the connection between your database server and Java.

 ## Diagrams
 - ER Diagram